-Clinical Cuidalina Decommendations Clinical Guideline Recommendations the ITT.
+Clinical Guideline Recommendations for Clinical Practice therapy should be discontinued at least one month to determine GH for Growth Hormone status before considering restarting therapy.
+Exceptions to this include patients with known mutations, patients with embryonic/congenital Use in Growth defects, patients with irreversible hypothalamic-pituitary structural Hormone-Deficient Adults and Transition lesions and patients with evidence of panhypopituitarism (at least three pituitary hormone deficiencies) and serum IGF-1 levels below the age Patients - 2009 Update (2009)21 and sex appropriate reference range off GH therapy.
+For patients that received childhood GH therapy for conditions other than GHD (e.g., Turner's syndrome, idiopathic short stature), retesting and GH therapy is not recommended after final height has been achieved.
+The preferred GH stimulation test to establish the diagnosis of GHD is the ITT.
 Alternative tests include GHRH-ARG test, glucagon test and rarely the ARG test alone.
 An ITT or glucagon test should be used for patients with hypothalamic GHD (e.g., idiopathic isolated GHD of childhood).
-Upon restarting GH therapy, the dose should be approximately 50% of the dose between the pediatric dose required and the adult dose. and dood between the pediatric dood required and the datal dood.
-Recommendations for diagnosis of adult GHD Patients with irreversible hypothalamic-pituitary structural lesions and patients with evidence of panhypopituitarism (at least three pituitary hormone deficiencies) and serum IGF-1 levels below the age and sex appropriate reference range off GH therapy do not require further testing.
-The preferred GH stimulation test to establish the diagnosis of adult GHD is the ITT.
+Upon restarting GH therapy, the dose should be approximately 50% of the dose between the pediatric dose required and the adult dose.
+Recommendations for diagnosis of adult GHD Patients with irreversible hypothalamic-pituitary structural lesions and patients with evidence of panhypopituitarism (at least three pituitary hormone deficiencies) and serum IGF-1 levels below the age and sex appropriate reference range off GH therapy do not require further The preferred GH stimulation test to establish the diagnosis of adult GHD is the ITT.
 Alternative tests include GHRH-ARG test, glucagon test and rarely the ARG test alone.
 In patients where the ITT is not desirable and when GHRH is not available, the glucagon test is an alternative, but not the levodopa and clonidine tests.
 Because of the potential for false-negative results with the GHRH-ARG test in patients with hypothalamic GHD, patients should be retested with ITT, glucagon test or rarely the ARG test alone if the GH is above the cut point.
 In patients with traumatic brain injury and aneurysmal subarachnoid hemorrhage, GHD may be transient and GH stimulation tests should be 12 months after the event.
 Recommendations for GH dosing regimens GH dosing regimens should be individualized independent of body weight, starting with a low dose and gradually increasing to the minimal dose that normalizes serum IGF-1 levels without causing unacceptable side effects.
 GH deficient women with an intact hypothalamic-pituitary-gonadal axis and woman on oral estrogens are more GH resistant than men and will require higher initial and maintenance doses of GH compared to their male counterparts to achieve the same clinical and biochemical response.
 The starting dose, size of dose adjustments and target serum IGF-1 levels should be reduced in the elderly due to a greater sensitivity to side effects of exogenous GH.

-For patients with compliance issues, administration of GH on alternate days or three times per week using the same total weekly dosage may be considered.
-There is no evidence that one GH product is more advantageous over the other, apart from differences in pen devices, dose increments and decrements and whether or not the product requires refrigeration; therefore, the use of one commercial GH preparation over another is not recommended.
-Initiating and maintaining GH therapy using low GH dosages (0.1 to 0.2 mg/day) may be more appropriate in patients with concurrent diabetes. mg/day) may be more appropriate in patients with concurrent diabetes, obesity and in those with previous gestational and family history of diabetes so as not to aggravate blood glucose levels.
-After initiation of GH therapy, patients should be followed-up at one to - 7 ator initiation of Ori incrapy, patients should be followed-up at one to
+For patients with compliance issues, administration of GH on alternate days or three times per week using the same total weekly dosage may